 Consider the national tragedy when President Kennedy was assassinated in 1963.
 The public scrambled for mementos of this much-beloved president.
-Private mints and souvenir factories cranked out products as fast as the public could buy them.
+Private mints and souvenir factories cranked out products as fast as the audience could buy them.
 In early 1964, the United States Mint began producing half dollars featuring the likeness of President Kennedy on the obverse.
 Citizens waited in lines at banks to be some of the first to purchase rolls of these "commemorative" coins.
 Today these U.S. coins can be purchased for a small premium over their bullion value.

 Coins and medals made by private mints are nearly worthless unless they are made out of solid gold or silver.
-Many private mints tried to deceive people by gold plating the coins and using confusing advertisements.
+Many private mints tried to deceive people by gold, plating the coins, and using confusing advertisements.
 Even coins made out of solid gold or silver sold for many multiples over their bullion value.
 People who bought these coins for investment purposes are now sorely disappointed.

 According to nationally-known coin expert Scott A. Travers, author of The Coin Collector's Survival Manual, "These coins are terrible investments.
 The value of these coins is what you can spend them for today.
 And the value of these coins for the foreseeable future will still be the face value — what you can spend them for today.
 Do not buy these coins as anything other than souvenirs."

 Obama Coins as an Investment